 - Top income project: 23 countries, annual series over most of 20°.
-Two main findings: - The fall of rentiers: inequality ↓ during first half of 20^C = top capital incomes hit by 1914-1945 capital shocks; never fully recovered, possibly because of progressive taxation → no long run decline of earnings inequality; nothing to do with a Kuznets-type process - The rise of working rich: inequality ↑ since 1970s; mostly due to top labor incomes - → what happened?
+Two main findings: - The fall of rentiers: inequality ↓ during first half of 20^C = top capital incomes hit by 1914-1945 capital shocks; did not fully recover so far (long lasting shock + progressive taxation) → no long run decline of earnings inequality; nothing to do with a Kuznets-type process - The rise of working rich: inequality ↑ since 1970s; mostly due to top labor incomes - → what happened?